digitalmediabremen/hej/README.md

 ### deploy to live server

-After you have checked for errors in your local environment do `npn run deploy` to push the latest code to the server.
+After you have checked for errors in your local environment do `npm run deploy` to push the latest code to the server.
 Be aware that you will be asked for credentials and therefore need to have a surge.sh account with rights to publish to hej.digitalmedia-bremen.de.

 ## How to use Hej